shrutiahuja/shrutiahuja.github.io/_pages/about.md

 ***The research problems that I wish to explore in the future:***

-- Develop point-of-use rapid diagnostics for rapid infectious disease diagnosis.
+- Develop point-of-use rapid diagnostics to detect infectious diseases.

 - Pathogen surveillance using next generation sequencing understanding pathogen spillover, metagenomics, variant detection, and AMR profiling across clinical or environmental samples.

-- Data-driven public-health decision support and policy translation researching and proposing regulatory and ethical guidelines for the implementation of environmental surveillance data in public health policy.

-I love working on real world-healthcare problems, optimizing and curating bioassays amenable to eventual integration with commercially viable platforms.
+I am enthusiastic about working on real world-healthcare problems, optimizing and curating bioassays amenable to eventual integration with commercially viable platforms.
 My experience with [typhoid detection from blood and tuberculosis detection from sputum samples using immunomagnetic cell capture technique](https://shrutiahuja.github.io/industrial-projects/) piqued my interests in affordable diagnostics.
-I planned to continue my research on detecting bloodstream infections for my Ph.D. research however due to the restrictions on patient sample collections during the COVID-19 pandemic, I diverted my focus on environmental surveillance to create an end-to-end system that could be utilised as an early warning indicator for outbreak monitoring.
+During my Ph.D., I focused on devising simple, feasible solutions for wastewater monitoring in communities lacking adequate sanitation infrastructure and treatment facilities.
+My work primarily centred on microbial concentration and nucleic-acid extraction strategies, which I integrated with field-portable thermocyclers for on-site pathogen detection, further strengthing my interest in creating cost-effective solutions for LMICs.

 ## Additional Interests